Abhradeep1994/msds610-EDAfinalpresentation/README.md

 ### Important Statistical Measures
 In descriptive statistics, summary statistics are used to summarize a set of observations, in order to communicate the largest amount of information as simply as possible.
 Statisticians commonly try to describe the observations in:

-- a measure of location, or central tendency, such as the arithmetic mean.
+- A measure of location, or central tendency, such as the arithmetic mean.
-- a measure of statistical dispersion like the standard mean absolute deviation.
+- A measure of statistical dispersion like the standard mean absolute deviation.
-- a measure of the shape of the distribution like skewness or kurtosis.
+- A measure of the shape of the distribution like skewness or kurtosis.
-- if more than one variable is measured, a measure of statistical dependence such as a correlation coefficient.
+- If more than one variable is measured, a measure of statistical dependence such as a correlation coefficient.
 ![250705 image0](https://user-images.githubusercontent.com/109040294/194747157-4ebd2250-e1cb-43f1-8af9-1c9e73f3d8ef.jpeg)

 ## Important Steps for EDA